fogg-lab/gene-platform/README.md

 ## Gene Expression Explorer (GENE) Platform: A web app for exploring gene expression data and running differential expression analyses.

+### Main site (currently you must sign in with your OSU account): https://geneplatform.oregonstate.edu

 ## Installation
 The web server runs on Linux, including the Windows Subsystem for Linux (WSL).